The Control Panel empowers product admins to directly manage various settings and monitor capacity of SFTP servers connected to Adobe Campaign.

-No. All capabilities available on Campaign Classic v7 are also now supported through Control Panel on Campaign v8, including Subdomain and Certificate Management related functions.
+No. All capabilities available on Campaign v7 are also now supported through Control Panel on Campaign v8, including Subdomain and Certificate Management related functions.

 Yes, you will only be able to manage settings for Adobe Campaign in the Control Panel.

 The Control Panel is only open to product admins of our current customers who have Adobe Campaign hosted on AWS.
 Note that hybrid environments are not yet supported.

 If you’re not an admin, but would like access, please contact your product admin to help add you as an admin.

 Control Panel is restricted to Admin users.
 Learn more.

 For Campaign v7, note that your instance must be hosted on Amazon Web Services (AWS) and upgraded to the latest Campaign stable build or to build 9032 or higher.
 Learn how to check your Campaign Classic v7 version in this section.
 To check if your Campaign Classic instance is hosted on AWS, follow the steps detailed in this section.

 Please follow the detailed instructions in the Accessing the Control Panel documentation.